coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 terminating expression.

 In the example above, the iterator :math:`φ([~]_E , [~]_I)` is :math:`cons [~]_E\, [~]_I`
 and the terminating expression is ``nil``.

-Here are other examples:
+Here is another example with the pattern associating on the left:

 .. coqtop:: in

    Notation "( x , y , .. , z )" := (pair .. (pair x y) .. z) (at level 0).

+Here is an example with more involved recursive patterns:

+.. coqtop:: in

    Notation "[| t * ( x , y , .. , z ) ; ( a , b , .. , c )  * u |]" :=
      (pair (pair .. (pair (pair t x) (pair t y)) .. (pair t z)) (pair .. (pair (pair a u) (pair b u)) .. (pair c u))) (t at level 39).

+To give a flavor of the extent and limits of the mechanism, here is an example showing a notation for a chain of equalities.
+It relies on an artificial expansion of the intended denotation so as to expose a ``φ(x, .. φ(y,t) ..)`` structure, with the drawback that if ever the beta-redexes are contracted, the notations stops to be used for printing.

+.. coqtop:: in

+   Notation "x  ⪯ y  ⪯ ..  ⪯ z  ⪯ t" :=
+     ((fun b A a => a <= b /\ A b) y .. ((fun b A a => a <= b /\ A b) z (fun b => b <= t)) .. x)
+     (at level 70, y at next level, z at next level, t at next level).

-Notations with recursive patterns can be reserved like standard notations, they can also be declared within :ref:`notation scopes <Scopes>`.
+Note finally that notations with recursive patterns can be reserved like standard notations, they can also be declared within :ref:`notation scopes <Scopes>`.

 .. _RecursiveNotationsWithBinders: